system-transparency/stfe/doc/design.md

 of public logging.
 Therefore, _additional tooling must already be installed by end-users_.
 That tooling should verify hashes using the log's hash function.
 That tooling should also verify signatures using the log's signature scheme.
-Signed messages include tree heads as well as tree leaves.
+Both tree heads and tree leaves are being signed.

 #### Why not let the data publisher pick their own signature scheme and format?
 Agility introduces complexity and difficult policy questions.
 For example,